Australian Football League: 1915–1945: Three VFA clubs join the VFL

+In 1916, district football was introduced, meaning new players from metropolitan Melbourne were allocated to clubs based on residential address.
 In 1925, the VFL expanded from nine teams to twelve, with Footscray, Hawthorn and North Melbourne each crossing from the VFA.
 North Melbourne and Hawthorn remained very weak in the VFL for a very long period.
 Although North Melbourne would become the first of the 1925 expansion sides to reach a grand final in 1950, initially it was Footscray that adapted to the VFL with the most ease of the three clubs and by 1928 were well off the bottom of the ladder.

-Between the years of 1927 and 1930, Collingwood became the first and only VFL team, to win four successive Premierships.
+From 1927 to 1930, Collingwood became the first, and as of 2025, the only VFL/AFL team to win four successive premierships.

 1946–1975: Post-war golden years

-In 1952, the VFL hosted a "national day", when all six matches were played outside Melbourne.
+In 1952, the VFL hosted a national day, when all six matches were played outside Melbourne.
 Matches were played at the Sydney Cricket Ground, Brisbane Exhibition Ground, North Hobart Oval, Albury Sports Ground and Victorian country towns Yallourn and Euroa.

 Footscray became the first of the 1925 expansion teams to win the premiership in 1954.

 Melbourne became a powerhouse during the 1950s and early 1960s under coach Norm Smith and star player Ron Barassi.
 The club contested seven consecutive grand finals from 1954 to 1960, winning five premierships, including three in a row from 1955 to 1957.
+The became the only club to win the minor premiership 6 times in a row from 1955 to 1960.

-Television coverage commenced in 1957 with direct telecasts of the final quarter permitted.
+Television coverage for the VFL commenced in 1957 with direct telecasts of the final quarter permitted.
 At first, several channels competed through broadcasting different games.
-When the VFL found that television reduced crowds it decided no coverage was to be allowed for 1960.
-In 1961 television replays in Melbourne were introduced although direct telecasts were rarely permitted.
-Other states and territories enjoyed live telecasts every Saturday afternoon.
+However, when the VFL found that television coverage had reduced crowds, it decided that no television coverage was to be allowed for 1960.
+In 1961 television replays in Melbourne were introduced although direct telecasts were rarely permitted, compared with the rest of Australia where live telecasts happened every Saturday afternoon.

 In 1959, the VFL planned the first purpose-built mega-stadium, VFL Park (later known as Waverley Park), to give it some independence from the Melbourne Cricket Club, which managed the Melbourne Cricket Ground.
 VFL Park was planned to hold 155,000 spectators, which would have made it one of the largest stadiums in the world – although it would ultimately be built with a capacity of 78,000.
 Land for the stadium was purchased at Mulgrave, then farmland but predicted to be near the demographic centre of Melbourne's population.